Praesentia/MedKit-Swift/README.md

 communication with medical devices.

-The MedKit module is one of a number of modules which include: MedKitCore, MedKitDomain, MedKitMIP, MedKitSecurity and SecurityKit.
+The MedKit module is one of a number of modules which include: MedKitCore, MedKitDomain, MedKitMIP, SecurityKitAOS and SecurityKit.
 This module is primarily a wrapper for the MedKitCore and MedKitDomain modules, exporting only those interfaces that comprise the MedKit client API.